MicrosoftDocs/power-platform/power-virtual-agents/how-to-handoff.md

 1. Go to the [**Topics page**](getting-started-create-topics.md) for the bot you want to edit.

-1. Open the authoring canvas for the topic you want to add the **Transfer to agent** node.
+1. Open the authoring canvas for the topic you want to add the **Transfer to agent** node to.

 1. Click the plus (+) icon to add a message node.
 Enter what the bot should say to indicate that transferal to a live agent is about to occur.